How Fifty410 Health increased community content production by 60% using Design Pickle and Canva

 As the business grew, so did the volume and variety of content needed to support it.
 Fifty410 needed a way to produce visually cohesive content at scale while maintaining the ability to move quickly.

 To build trust and drive engagement, they required a system that empowered their team to localize messaging, adjust copy, and repurpose assets for different formats in real time.
-This would allow them to respond to community trends and frequently iterate on campaigns without losing momentum.
+This would allow them to respond to community trends and frequently iterate on campaigns.

 Inside the stack supporting their community experience

-To support a growing patient base without expanding internal headcount, they structured a creative engine with:
+To support a growing patient base without expanding internal headcount, they structured their community content operations with:

 1. Internal strategy and planning

-Before any design work begins, Pamela outlines the campaign objective, audience, content themes, and required asset types.
-Every request is grounded in strategy and aligned with broader program goals before it reaches a designer.
+Before any design work begins, Pamela maps out the campaign objective, audience, content themes, and asset types needed.
+Everything is aligned to a program goal before it goes to Design Pickle.

 2. Design Pickle for creative production

-Including Design Pickle also expanded Fifty410's creative scope in ways they previously hadn't attempted, such as video edits for "Fifty410 TV" and a complete brand book refresh.
+By including Design Pickle, Fifty410 is also able to expand their creative scope in ways they previously hadn't attempted, such as video edits for "Fifty410 TV" and a complete brand book refresh.

 3. Canva for activation and optimization